I used to think credit cards were bad.

 Perhaps you were already in the habit of reaching for your credit card for large purchases, well aware of the many points and membership rewards you’d earn as a result.
 But credit cards also come with a wide variety of hidden benefits you may not know about.

 Among these, I bet you weren’t aware (I certainly wasn’t) that many credit cards offer extended warranties on large purchases.
-For significant expenses like a new stove or sofa, some credit cards, like Capital One, provide an extended warranty on top of the manufacturer’s warranty.
+For significant expenses like a new stove or sofa, some credit cards, like Capital One unique benefits, provide an extended warranty on top of the manufacturer’s warranty.
 Of course, there are coverage limits, such as time and amount, so make sure you read the fine print before you buy.

 4. Credit cards build your credit score